jasonsbeer/Amiga-2000-EATX/README.md

 The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on ATX computer cases.
 The reset switch header is found near XXXXXXXX.
 The external reset switch is valuable for when an Amiga keyboard is not available.

 ### Real Time Clock
-The real time clock chip has been changed to the XXXXX.
+The real time clock (RTC) has been changed to the RTC-62423.
 This RTC has a built in crystal does not need adjustment.
 This makes it ideal for projects such as this.
 In the Amiga, the RTC is written and read by 4 address and 4 data lines.
-Unfortunately, there are no direct "modern" replacements this type of bus driven RTC.
+Unfortunately, there are no direct "modern" replacements this type of bus connected RTC.
 As such, this is among the legacy IC's that must be obtained.
 It is readily available and reasonably priced where these type of legacy IC's are sold.

 ## What has not changed?
 ### Most External Ports